basecamp/handbook/orgchart.md

 ### Technical Operations

 Basecamp operates across three physical data centers and a smattering of cloud.
 The long-term plan is to go all cloud.
-Keeping the lights on with great reliability is the foremost mission of the Technical Operations team, and they’re op-fully amazing at doing it. **Taylor Weibley** is team lead and works with Nathan Anderson, Matthew Kent, Eron Nicholson, Colin O'Keeffe, Matthew Vincent, John Williams, and Blake Stoddard.
+Keeping the lights on with great reliability is the foremost mission of the Technical Operations team, and they’re op-fully amazing at doing it. **Taylor Weibley** is team lead and works with Nathan Anderson, Matthew Kent, Eron Nicholson, Colin O'Keeffe, Matthew Vincent, and John Williams.
+Blake Stoddard works part-time.